Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and always-fashionable black and white?

 Get Bold With Contrasting Patterned Walls and Floors

 An all-black floor.
 An all-white wall.
 This should be stark and boring, but it isn't.
 Why?
-The patterns on each.
+It's all in the patterns.

-The tight and quickly moving herringbone pattern on the wall stands in contrast to the calmer, almost sluggish-looking hexagon on the floor.
+The tight and quick-moving herringbone pattern on the wall stands in contrast to the calmed-down feel of the hexagon on the floor.

-The black pentagon flower-pot on the white, wall-mounted narrow sink is a stroke of pure genius.
+The black pentagon flower pot on the white, wall-mounted narrow sink is a stroke of inspiration.
 And in this small space, the side faucet is a smart choice.Continue to 7 of 19 below.

 07 of 19